Homework Hotline Tutoring Program Continues to Help Families of Frontline Nurses

 PSC volunteers only have to lend an hour or two a week by signing up and specifying the times available and the subject that one would like to offer academic help.
 Children of NYSNA first-responders don't necessarily have to sign up to partake in the program for an extended period of time.

-"It's more like on a need-basis.
-If any child needs tutoring, they can log onto the site and schedule with a children," said Assistant to the President for Research and Special Projects at CUNY Ida Cheng.
+"The program is provided on a need-basis.
+Any NYSNA parent who wants tutoring for their child can log onto the site and schedule a tutoring session with a PSC volunteer-tutor." said Assistant to the President for Research and Special Projects at CUNY Ida Cheng.

 Once the program organizers have a roster of volunteer faculty, they will provide a link to the roster to NYSNA members and their families.
 Students will then be able to sign up for a tutoring session in their desired subject at the time they need support.